phwashresources/phwashresources.github.io/_pillars/wash-in-schools.md

 projects:
     - title: WinS KM Drive
-      description: Want to know more about Supply Side Intervention/Sanitation Marketing in Communities?
-Check out the latest Knowledge Management Pieces!
+      description: Want to know more about PhATS WaSH in Schools?
+Check out the latest Knowledge Management Pieces!!
       url: https://goo.gl/P1SlVd

     - title: WinS Resource Drive
-      description: Research resources on Sanitation Marketing both in the Philippines and around the world can be found here.
+      description: Research resources on WaSH in Schools both in the Philippines and around the world can be found here.
       url: https://goo.gl/liMme9

 svg: >